Jonathan2251/lbd/source/gpu.rst

   Cross product definition in 3D

-As the same way, through following the same direction counter clockwise to create 2D polygon one by one, then the 3D polygon will be created.
+In the same way, through following the same direction counter clockwise to create 2D polygon one by one, then the 3D polygon will be created.
-As :numref:`3d-cross-product`, the inward direction can be decided with a x b < 0 and outward is a x b > 0 in OpenGL as :numref:`ogl-pointing-outwards` Z axis + is the outer surface and - is the inner surface [#ogl-point-outwards]_.
+As :numref:`3d-cross-product` from wiki [#cross-product-wiki]_, the inward direction can be decided with a x b < 0 and outward is a x b > 0 in OpenGL.
+Replace a, b with x, y as :numref:`ogl-pointing-outwards` axis z+ is the outer surface and z- is the inner surface [#ogl-point-outwards]_.

 .. _ogl-pointing-outwards:
 .. figure:: ../Fig/gpu/ogl-pointing-outwards.png